dallas-exe/instagram-eyes/readme.md

 ```
 pip install instaloader
 ```
-and remplace username and password with your credentials values
+and replace **USERNAME** and **PASSWORD** with your **credentials values**

-and start the process , please use some type of txt file comparer and see diffrences by schedule
+and start the process , please use some type of txt file comparer and see diffrences by schedule [ i like examDiff it does the job perfectly ] , use just some deduction and you are ready to go